tmpfs/mxl/README.md

 ### Launch All

-Launch all profiles (`tmux.conf` and `*.tmux.conf`) in the current working
+Launch all files (`tmux.conf` and `*.tmux.conf`) in the current working
 directory:

 ```
 mxl -a
 ```

-### Launch Profile
+### Launch Filter

-Prefix an argument with `:` to treat the argument as a profile pattern matching regular expression, matches are performed on the file name.
+Use the `-p | --pattern` option to filter by regular expression pattern, matches are performed on the file name.

 ```
-mxl :test
+mxl -a -p test
 ```

 ### Launch Project